shkiani/shkiani.github.io/_pages/about.md

 # About me

-I am a Ph.D. researcher and engineer working at the intersection of *distributed systems*, *machine learning*, and *data privacy*.
-I have dedicated much of my work to enhancing the reliability of large-scale ML-driven distributed systems by making them more robust against delays (stragglers) and adaptable to diverse, sometimes conflicting, privacy requirements.
+I am a Ph.D. researcher and engineer who lives at the crossroads of *distributed systems*, *machine learning*, and *data privacy*, where ML meets massive distributed systems and we try to make things smarter and more trustworthy.
+I'm especially into making ML systems more robust against delays (stragglers) and better at protecting user privacy in settings like *federated learning*.
 I draw on tools from *error-correction coding* as well as *approximate*, *randomized*, and *numerically stable* algorithms to design our **straggler-resilient distributed optimization** methods.
 I validate our methods on real-world platforms like *Amazon EC2* and *Canada's SciNet* HPC cluster.
 I also explore *differential privacy* techniques and use *PyTorch-friendly* libraries such as Opacus to test our **privacy-preserving federated learning** methods.

 My research has been recognized and generously supported by over 15 scholarships and grants, including but not limited to the NSERC Alexander Graham Bell Canada Graduate Scholarship-Doctoral (CGS D3), DiDi graduate award, Ontario Graduate Scholarship, and MITACS Globalink Research Award.